jinantonic/RW-Lab-2/problem-2/README.md

 </br></br>
 ![Sketch](/images/con9.png)
-Displaying the all of the words and it's occurences in the terminal.
+Displaying the all of the words and it's occurences in terminal.